90zlaya/php-library/readme.md

 * spider

 This script crawls for visitor's data.
-If or when it finds them, then creates two files, or updates them, with informations about date, version and changed files.
-Notice: This module can't be installed as standalone in this format, because it heavily resides on PHP Library and it's methods.
+It's possible to display them, write to database and send via email.

 Composer
 =======